opencompl/paper-lean-bitvectors/outline/01-API.md

-# Designining Lean's BitVector Library
+# Designing Lean's BitVector Library

 Designing a good API is an essential art in productive proof engineering.
 We describe the overall design of the bitvector API.